 Editors and publishers of books, magazines, and newspapers have found the Magic service learning community worthy of note.
-Magic was selected to be subject of a lengthy profile in the Communities Directory, a comprehensive guide to more than six hundred intentional communities throughout the U.S. It also has been featured in articles in Communities, the Journal of Cooperative Living, in a five-page cover story and photo essay in the Palo Alto Weekly, in a two-page alumni profile in Stanford magazine, and in a San Jose Metro cover story.
+Magic was selected to be the subject of a lengthy profile in the Communities Directory, a comprehensive guide to more than six hundred intentional communities throughout the U.S. It also has been featured in articles in Communities, the Journal of Cooperative Living, in a five-page cover story and photo essay in the Palo Alto Weekly, in a two-page alumni profile in Stanford magazine, and in a San Jose Metro cover story.
 Print, broadcast, and web media have published numerous reports acknowledging Magicians’ contributions to common good.

 In October, 2019 we celebrated the 40th anniversary of Magic’s incorporation and completion of a thorough, decade-long organizational renewal.
 During this ten-year period we’ve been reconstructing valuescience curriculum, revising other program content, broadening the community of Magic supporters, and overhauling and expanding organizational and physical infrastructure to increase our capacity to serve.
 Residential service-learning community personnel have led this process.

 The Magic community is recognized as a unique and successful experiment.
-We enjoy ongoing working relationships to provide service learning opportunities for students at Stanford, at other colleges and universities, at public and private elementary, middle, and high schools.
+We enjoy ongoing working relationships to provide service learning opportunities for students at Stanford, at other colleges and universities, and at public and private elementary, middle, and high schools.
 We also partner with employees of local businesses and members of community organizations and religious congregations.

 We host, and exchange ideas with other leaders in the intentional communities movement, in public service, in land planning and building construction, in ecosystem conservation, and in education.
 In a typical year we receive inquiries from more than a hundred prospective residents living around the nation and the world, about twenty of whom we accept for stays of a few weeks to a year or more.
 We also host hundreds of visitors and program participants annually.

 Since the organization’s founding, Magicians have published in peer-reviewed professional journals.
 By doing so we’ve earned credibility in scientific circles.
-We’re exploiting opportunity created by this reputation to bring valuescience to the fore in teaching and in demonstration projects at Stanford and in other mid-San Francisco Peninsula/Silicon Valley contexts.
+We’re utilizing opportunity created by this reputation to bring valuescience to the fore in teaching and in demonstration projects at Stanford and in other mid-San Francisco Peninsula/Silicon Valley contexts.
 Since 2010 we’ve made valuescience learning available on-line and without fee by posting a syllabus, lectures, study questions, and other materials.

 The service learning community is key to communicating valuescience.
 With it Magicians provide an integrated example of how people can shape satisfying work and home lives by weaving together ideas and practices studied, taught, and applied through other Magic programs.
 We take satisfaction in the many compliments we receive from thoughtful observers who laud us for “walking our talk.”

 The information communicated within and through the service learning community is a broad, deep blend of theory and practice.
-Participants learn methods and principles of valuescience, and apply them to reassess fundamental ideas about identity and purpose, to become healthier, to improve relationships with others, and to become better stewards of the environment.
-As they do these things they also operate Magic and play key roles in delivering its programs for benefit of the general public.
+Participants learn methods and principles of valuescience and apply them to reassess fundamental ideas about identity and purpose, to become healthier, to improve relationships with others, and to become better stewards of the environment.
+As they do these things, they also operate Magic and play key roles in delivering its programs for benefit of the general public.

 Magic’s physical facilities are well-matched to needs of the service learning community.
-Three single family residences on adjacent lots in a quiet Palo Alto neighborhood abutting Stanford University are within walking distance of shopping and major transit lines, and within bicycling distance of thousands of acres of publicly accessible open space.
+Three single family residences on adjacent lots in a quiet Palo Alto neighborhood abutting Stanford University are within walking distance of shopping and major transit lines and within bicycling distance of thousands of acres of publicly accessible open space.
 Nearby churches, schools, and commercial facilities are available to accommodate Magic activities that might be out-of-place in our peaceful residential neighborhood.

 The properties together comprise one-half acre.
-We’re evolving a permaculture landscape emphasizing native plants and fruit trees, and demonstrating techniques for percolating storm water, reusing household gray water, and eschewing toxic and fossil-fuel-based maintenance.
+We’re evolving a permaculture landscape emphasizing native plants and fruit trees and demonstrating techniques for percolating storm water, reusing household gray water, and eschewing toxic and fossil-fuel-based maintenance.

 Five resident fellows with tenures of ten to more than forty years guide the community.
 Ten to fifteen other residents learn and serve with benefit of their experience.
 Together these Magicians welcome a steady stream of short-term resident interns and day visitors diverse in age and experience.
 Despite rigorous selection standards, qualified applicants to the residential service learning community substantially exceed the number we are able to accommodate.